Semič: History

-The settlement was first mentioned in the 13th century, when White Carniola down to the Kolpa River was colonised by Slovene and German (Gottschee) peasants.
-It gets its name from Semenič Castle, which used to stand on a hill above the settlement.
-The Semič parish church is dedicated to Saint Stephen and belongs to the Roman Catholic Diocese of Novo Mesto.
-It was first mentioned in written sources dating to 1228.
+The settlement was first mentioned in the 13th century, during the colonisation of White Carniola as far as the Kolpa River by Slovene and German peasants, including Gottscheers.
+Its name derives from Semenič Castle, which formerly stood on a hill above the settlement.
+The parish church of Semič is dedicated to Saint Stephen and belongs to the Roman Catholic Diocese of Novo Mesto.
+It was first recorded in written sources in 1228.